dan7x/ExcelTA/README.md

 todo: demo gifs

 Works as intended as of July 2021.
+No longer maintained, since my login credentials don't work anymore.

 CreativeCommons licence excludes the sheetwriter.py file, since it uses openpyxl (MIT licence).
 Contact ddxiao1357@gmail.com for inquiries about the source code.